BDC Hamburger Icon

 4. Modify compensation as needed.

-Your compensation packages need to grow as your business does.
+Your compensation packages need to grow with your business.
 If your business becomes highly profitable, consider adjusting your compensation packages to reward your team with higher wages and increased benefits.

 You must also continually update your pay structures to account for inflation and evolving industry expectations.
 Furiani recommended conducting a pay equity study to ensure you offer appropriate compensation for existing and new roles.